Students and alumni now have free access to Jobscan Premium! Learn more here.

 This milestone requires gaining experience, so you’ll likely complete it in stages as you move through your program.
 Follow the steps below to get started!

-Use these quick links to explore Experiential Learning (EL) and Internship opportunities.
-We highly recommend that all learners review and complete each step outlined in the “Getting Started” section below as they begin their EL journey.
+Use these quick links to explore Experiential Learning (EL) and internship opportunities.
+We highly recommend that all learners review and complete each step outlined in the “Get Started” section below as they begin their EL journey.

 Get Started

-In this step, you’ll identify the specific skills and experience you hope to gain.
-This will help you pinpoint opportunities tailored to your needs and career goal.
+📄 Complete the Preferences Identifier to figure out the skills and experience you want to gain.
+This will help you find opportunities that meet your needs and career goal.

 screenshot of the Experiential Learning Comparison Tool document

-Review the Experiential Learning: Comparison Tool to compare common experiential learning paths for WGU learners and select opportunities that meet your needs.
+📄Review the Comparison Tool to compare common ways to gain experience and select opportunities that meet your needs.

 screenshot of internships and experiential learning guide cover page

-Review the Internship & Experiential Learning Guide to learn more about each experiential learning pathway and discover where to find opportunities.
+📄Review the Internship & Experiential Learning Guide to explore each experiential learning pathway and discover where to find opportunities.

 We encourage you to look for a variety of experiential learning opportunities.
 These can include: internships, micro-internships, volunteering, apprenticeships, fellowships, and more!
 You can start your search here: